What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Public Radio International is a U.S. producer and distributor of public radio programming owned by the Boston public broadcaster WBGH.

 Minneapolis-based PRI partners with stations to produce news/talk programs including The Takeaway, Studio 360, and The World.
-It distributes such programs as This American Life and the BBC World Service to some 800 stations.
+It distributes such programs as the BBC World Service to some 800 stations.
 In June 2011, it reported 50 employees and $24 million in annual revenue.
+It also distributed This American Life for 17 years until 2014.

 PRI, originally called American Public Radio, was founded in 1983 as a cooperative of stations aiming to compete with NPR.
 PRI was bought by WBGH, a former American Public Radio affiliate, in July 2012.